Fast Reactions - Fireworks.

 Some colours in fireworks come from transition

-metal compounds.
+metal

-Some colours in fireworks come from other metal compounds.
+come from other metal compounds.

-Magnesium can
+Magnesium

 be used to make a brilliant white flame.

-fireworks glow brightly.
+compounds can make fireworks that glow brightly.

-The solid chemicals in fireworks turn into
+The solid chemicals in fireworks turn into large

-large amounts of gas very quickly during the reaction.
+very quickly during the reaction.
+The

-and this rapid expansion is used in two
+and this rapid expansion is used in two ways.

-Fireworks on the ground use the
+on the ground use the expansion of gas to

-to send flames and showers of
+send flames and showers of

 coloured sparks into the air.